lguilmard/camtrackerwebrtcstreaming/README.md

 # run
 • see result : python3 path/auto_crop.py (press ESC to stop program)

+border of camera field of view is materialized by RED rectangle so that user keep aware of exiting camera field

 [ !! not tested !! ] • pipe stream : python3 path/auto_crop.py -pipe | WHAT YOU WANT (Ctrl-c to stop)